 DESIGN / PROGRAMMING / 3D

-Kale Stutzman has been making video games for over 10 years as a programmer, artist, and creative director.
-His credits include Halo 3, the Mystery Case Files series and Fairway Solitaire.
+Kale Stutzman has been making video games for over 15 years as a programmer, artist, and designer.
+His credits include Halo 3, the Mystery Case Files series, Fairway Solitaire, and MTG: Arena.

 WRITING / ADDITIONAL ART